DanielMartinAlarcon/DanielMartinAlarcon.github.io/_posts/2019-6-8-reproducible-science.md

 For more about project organization and Luigi, check out [A Quick Guide to Organizing [Data Science] Projects (updated for 2018)](https://medium.com/outlier-bio-blog/a-quick-guide-to-organizing-data-science-projects-updated-for-2016-4cbb1e6dac71) and [Why we chose Luigi for our NGS pipelines](https://medium.com/outlier-bio-blog/why-we-chose-luigi-for-our-ngs-pipelines-5298c45a74fc).
 For the best introduction to Luigi syntax and motivation, check out minute 8:25 of [this presentation](https://www.youtube.com/watch?v=jpkZGXrhZJ8) from PyCon 2017.
 For a more complex machine learning project built around the same principles, check out [this presentation](https://www.youtube.com/watch?v=jRkW5Uf58K4) (and [repo](https://github.com/crazzle/pydata_berlin_2018)) from PyData Berlin 2018.

-# How to build a workflow
+# How to set up a Docker work environment
 ## Make the folders
 Start out with the structure for the project (and thus for the folder tree).
 Install Cookiecutter on your machine and make a new GitHub repo, or go to an existing one approach it like a messy closet.
 Take everything out into a temporary folder, create the new folder tree in your root folder (I'll call it `repo_root`), and carefully bring the important contents into the new structure.
 The [main Cookiecutter page](https://github.com/drivendata/cookiecutter-data-science) walks you through the commands.